jamzad/SlicerMassVision/docs/source/Getting Started.rst

 Test Data
 -------

-DESI MSI data from a sample slide and corresponding histopathology annotations are provided for users as a test data to explore and evaluate different functionalities.
-The data can be downloaded from `this link <https://www.dropbox.com/scl/fo/lq51ojt2cdnvaobn4vism/AO9o0aCMEOg41dsy9FNA2Pc?rlkey=dzwyhoocpc6nct4ocwbx59z43&st=qiyyw93k&dl=0>`_
+MassVision provides users with test data for exploring and evaluating its functionalities.
+The data can be downloaded from `here <https://github.com/jamzad/SlicerMassVision/releases/tag/test-data>`_

+The test data includes a sample **MSI data** in a structured CSV format, along with the corresponding **histopathology image** in TIFF format.
+The data is collected using DESI modality from a colorectal tissue slide as part of the following study:

+Kaufmann M, Iaboni N, Jamzad A, Hurlbut D, Ren KYM, Rudan JF, Mousavi P, Fichtinger G, Varma S, Caycedo-Marulanda A, et al. Metabolically Active Zones Involving Fatty Acid Elongation Delineated by DESI-MSI Correlate with Pathological and Prognostic Features of Colorectal Cancer.
+Metabolites.
+2023; 13(4):508. https://doi.org/10.3390/metabo13040508